techmogulofafrica/Adeshina-Daniel---Second-semester-project/README.md

 1. First you need to create a user account using the POST end point with user tag
 2. After creating an account take note of your publisher id as it be required to create a new blog post

-User needs to be logged-in to have access to the Create blog, Update blog and Delete blog routes
+User needs to be logged-in to have access to the Create blog, Update blog and Delete routes

 The Get all Blogs route, list all blogs post created and details about the publishers.